aeraki-mesh/.github/profile/README.md

 ## Manage any layer-7 protocols in a service mesh

 Aeraki [Air-rah-ki] is the Greek word for 'breeze'.
+We hope this breeze can help Kubernetes and Istio sail further in the cloud native adventure.

 While service mesh becomes an important infrastructure for microservices, many(if not all) service mesh implementations mainly focus on HTTP protocols and treat other protocols as plain TCP traffic.
 Aeraki Mesh is created to provide a non-intrusive, highly extendable way to manage any layer 7 traffic in a service mesh.